 This post follows up on our piece where we looked at high school lunches in Johns Creek & Alpharetta.

-Braces Friendly Middle School Breakfasts in Alpharetta & Johns Creek
+Braces-Friendly Middle School Breakfasts in Alpharetta & Johns Creek

 Let’s begin with everyone’s favorite meal, breakfast!
 The breakfast menu above is for the academic year of 2018 to 2019 and lists the breakfast options from August to December.

-When it comes to breakfast and braces, the one thing to understand is that there are some discrepancies from what your use to hearing.
+When it comes to breakfast and braces, the one thing to understand is that there are some discrepancies from what your use to hear.
 There are some foods that are traditionally known to be bad for your teeth, but can be fine for your braces.
 The opposite can also be true.
 Foods great for your teeth can be terrible for your braces.

 Therefore, when you go through this list you’ll see some foods that your not use to a dentist saying is okay to eat.

-Non Braces Friendly Middle School Breakfast Options in Alpharetta & Johns Creek
+Non Braces-Friendly Middle School Breakfast Options in Alpharetta & Johns Creek

 When talking about food, it’s always easier to talk about what foods to avoid.
 When it comes to braces you want to make sure your avoid any foods that are particularly hard to bite down on or have too much of a crunch.